-Without knowledge of Eq.
-(4), we are limited to methods of nonparametric filtering.
+Without knowledge of (4), we are limited to methods of nonparametric filtering.
 Using the Kalman-Takens method, we can effectively filter the noisy x observations, reconstructing the underlying signal, without any knowledge of the underlying system.

-For this example, we assume that 6000 noisy training points of the Lorenz-63 x variable are available, sampled at the rate h = 0.05.
-We build a delay coordinate vector [x(t), x(t-h), ..., x(t-dh)], where d = 4.
-Given that we are filtering and searching for neighbors within the same
+For this example we assume that 6000 noisy training points of the Lorenz-63 x variable are available, sampled at rate h = 0.05.
+We build a delay coordinate vector $[x(t), x(t-h), \ldots, x(t-dh)]$ where d = 4.
+Given that we will be filtering and searching for neighbors within the same training set, we implement a 600 sample lock-